ronakupadhyaya/SQL/orm/README.md

     </p></details>

-1. Note that the `post.user` is not automatically populated.
+1. Note when you visit `localhost:3000/` that the `post.user` is not automatically populated.
 Update your query from the previous step to populate `post.user` using the `belongsTo` relationship we set up for `post`.

     ![Missing authors in posts](img/post2.png)

+    Verify that your query works by visiting `localhost:3000/` and checking that usernames are displayed with posts.

     <details><summary>
     Hint: JOINing in Sequelize